zwily/homebridge-wireless-sensor-tag/README.md

  # To do
  * Re-add support for ignored tags and query frequency
- * Possibly reorganize classes so there is less duplicate code
+ * Reorganize classes so there is less duplicate code
+ * Configure which sensors should be included for each tag, since many support motion, temperature, humidity, and more.